Creuna-Oslo/prop-types-csharp/README.md

 Base class that generated classes will extend

-**generator**: `Function` = `lib/stringify/lang/csharp`
+**generator**: `Function` = `generators.csharp`

-Use this if you want to generate something other than C#.
-The function is passed `propTypes` (an object describing classes to generate), `className` (the name of the class to generate) and an options object.
+Set output language.
+Curently, `C#` and `Kotlin` are supported out of the box but new ones can be added.
+A generator is a function that takes `propTypes` (an object describing the classes to generate), `className` (the name of the react component) and an options object.
 It is expected to return a `string`.
-The easiest way of adding a new language is probably to clone `lib/stringify/lang/csharp` and work from there.
+The easiest way of adding a new language is probably to clone `lib/stringify/csharp` and work from there.
 If you do make a generator for another language, please consider submitting a PR!

 **indent**: `Number` = `2`